Create an app to get data using the managed streaming ingestion client

 Applies to: ✅ Azure Data Explorer

-Streaming Ingestion allows writing data to Kusto with near-real-time latencies.
-It’s also useful when writing small amounts of data to a large number of tables, making batching inefficient.
+Streaming ingestion enables you to write data to Kusto with near-real-time latencies.
+It's also useful when you need to write small amounts of data to a large number of tables, making batching inefficient.

-In this article, you’ll learn how to ingest data to Kusto using the managed streaming ingestion client.
-You'll ingest a data stream in the form of a file or in-memory stream.
+In this article, you learn how to ingest data to Kusto by using the managed streaming ingestion client.
+You ingest a data stream in the form of a file or in-memory stream.

 Note

 Streaming ingestion is a high-velocity ingestion protocol.
-Ingesting with a Managed Streaming Ingestion or Streaming Ingestion client isn't the same as ingesting with a Stream Source.
+Ingesting by using a Managed Streaming Ingestion or Streaming Ingestion client isn't the same as ingesting by using a Stream Source.

-The type of client refers to the way data is ingested - When ingesting with a Managed Streaming Ingestion or Streaming Ingestion client, data is sent to Kusto using the streaming ingestion protocol - it uses a Streaming Service to allow for low latency ingestion.
+The type of client refers to the way data is ingested.
+When you ingest by using a Managed Streaming Ingestion or Streaming Ingestion client, you send data to Kusto by using the streaming ingestion protocol.
+It uses a Streaming Service to allow for low latency ingestion.

 Ingesting from a Stream Source refers to how the data is stored.
-For example, in C# a Stream Source can be created from a MemoryStream object.
-This is as opposed to a File Source which is created from a file on disk.
+For example, in C# you can create a Stream Source from a MemoryStream object.
+This approach is different from a File Source, which you create from a file on disk.

-The ingestion method depends on the client used: with queued ingestion, the data from the source is first uploaded to blob storage and then queued for ingestion; with streaming ingestion, the data is sent directly to Kusto in the body of a streaming HTTP request.
+The ingestion method depends on the client you use: with queued ingestion, the process first uploads data from the source to blob storage, and then it queues the data for ingestion.
+By using streaming ingestion, the process sends data directly to Kusto in the body of a streaming HTTP request.

 Important

 The Ingest API now has two versions: V1 and V2.
-The V1 API is the original API, while the V2 API is a reimagined version that simplifies the ingest API while offering more customization.
+The V1 API is the original API.
+The V2 API is a reimagined version that simplifies the ingest API while offering more customization.

 Ingest Version 2 is in preview and is available in the following languages: C#

-Also note, that the Query V2 API is not related to the Ingest V2 API.
+Also, the Query V2 API isn't related to the Ingest V2 API.

 Streaming and Managed Streaming

-Kusto SDKs provide two flavors of Streaming Ingestion Clients, A Streaming Ingestion Client and Managed Streaming Ingestion Client where Managed Streaming has built-in retry and failover logic
+Kusto SDKs provide two flavors of streaming ingestion clients: a Streaming Ingestion Client and a Managed Streaming Ingestion Client.
+The Managed Streaming Ingestion Client includes built-in retry and failover logic.

 Note

 This article shows how to use Managed Streaming Ingestion.
-If you wish to use plain Streaming Ingestion instead of Managed Streaming, simply change the instantiated client type to be Streaming Ingestion Client.
+To use plain Streaming Ingestion instead of Managed Streaming, change the instantiated client type to Streaming Ingestion Client.

-When ingesting with a Managed Streaming Ingestion API, failures and retries are handled automatically as follows:
+When you ingest data by using a Managed Streaming Ingestion API, it automatically handles failures and retries as follows:

-• Streaming requests that fail due to server-side size limitations are moved to queued ingestion.
+• It moves streaming requests that fail because of server-side size limitations to queued ingestion.

-• Data that's estimated to be larger than the streaming limit is automatically sent to queued ingestion.
+• It automatically sends data that's estimated to be larger than the streaming limit to queued ingestion.

 • The size of the streaming limit depends on the format and compression of the data.

-• It's possible to change the limit by setting the Size Factor in the Managed Streaming Ingest Policy, passed in initialization.
+• You can change the limit by setting the Size Factor in the Managed Streaming Ingest Policy, passed in initialization.

-• Transient failures, for example throttling, are retried three times, then moved to queued ingestion.
+• It retries transient failures, such as throttling, three times, and then moves the request to queued ingestion.

 Note

-If the streaming ingestion fails and the data is moved to queued ingestion, then the data will take longer to be ingested, due to it being batched and queued for ingestion.
-You can control it via the batching policy.
+If streaming ingestion fails and the system moves the data to queued ingestion, the data takes longer to ingest because the process batches and queues the data for ingestion.
+You can control this delay by using the batching policy.

 Limitations

-• Mapping can only be provided using ingestionMappingReference.
+• You can only provide mapping by using ingestionMappingReference.
 Inline mapping isn't supported.

 • The payload sent in the request can't exceed 10 MB, regardless of format or compression.